-New competition in the semi-pro field is stimulating demand, and, consequently, more and more Chicago music stores are carrying semi-pro or "creative" equipment.
-TEAC/Tascam, the field's acknowledged leader, now offers an eight-track home machine for well under \$3,000.
+New competition in the semi-pro field is stimulating demand, and, consequently, more and more Chicago music stores are carrying semipro or "creative" equipment.
+TEAC/Tascam, the field's acknowledged leader, now offers an eighttrack home machine for well under \$3,000.
 Fostex, the field's new entrant, is goosing competition with its own under-\$3,000 unit that is the first semi-pro model incorporating noise reduction.

-Sales of consoles, studio monitors, microphones, noise reduction units and all other outboard devices also have climbed as part of the creative audio boom, instrument dealers say Other leading brands are dbx, JBL, Electro-Voice, MXR, Roland, Shure, Audio-Technica and Sennproduct mix has included electronic sound equipment usable at home and on the road.
+Sales of consoles, studio monitors, microphones, noise reduction units and all other outboard devices also have climbed as part of the creative audio boom, instrument dealers say.
+Other leading brands are dbx, JBL, Electro-Voice, MXR, Roland, Shure, Audio-Technica and Sennheiser.
+Much of the instrument dealer's product mix has included electronic sound equipment usable at home and on the road.
 Now stores are adding recording studio equipment to the dual-purpose gear.
+Northfield, Ill.'s Gand Music And

 Northfield, Ill.'s Gand Music And Sound added the TEAC/Tascam line earlier this year following the inexpensive 30 Series' introduction.
 "It's going bananas, totally," says Gand's Keith Marx.
-"We got into the recording business about four months ago when we signed up with Tascam recording."
+"We got into the recording business about four months ago when we signed up with Tascam.

 "Customers are picking up on it right and left and I can't keep the eight-track in stock.
-The trend is to doing top-quality eight-track your-self," Marx adds.
+The trend is to doing top-quality eight-track yourself," Marx adds.

 "We've always been in outboard gear that we had for our sound company.
-What used to be for stage now can be applied for stage and home popular offering is a \$3,860 eight-track package including recorder, console, microphones, cable kit, tape and maintenance kit.
+What used to be for stage now can be applied for stage and home recording."

+recording."
 Recording studio packages costing up to \$12,000 have been sold, notes Marx, who says working musicians are generally the clientele.
-One
+One popular offering is a \$3,860 eighttrack package including recorder, console, microphones, cable kit, tape and maintenance kit.

+and maintenance kit.
 Digital delays, harmonizers, flangers, etc. are also available.
 "Most of the guys are working musicians so they want a piece of gear they can take on the road as well," Marx explains.